-Radiometric cooling ages (Ar/Ar, fission track,
+Radiometric cooling ages ( Ar/

 (U-Th)/He) of exhumed fault blocks generally increase with elevation.